Environmental rights amendment

-An environmental rights amendment, also called a green amendment, is type of amendment usually proposed to a constitution or a bill of rights.
-These amendments guarantee citizens the right to a healthy environment.
+An environmental rights amendment is type of amendment usually proposed to a constitution or a bill of rights.
+It seeks to outline and protect the environmental rights of people, such as clean water, clean air, and a stable climate.

+The term is often used synonymously with the term “Green Amendment,” although Green Amendments were defined by the educational advocacy organization Green Amendments for the Generations and its founder Maya van Rossum who coined the term.

+Environmental Rights Amendments and Green Amendments seek to guarantee people the right to a healthy environment.
 Related rights included in these proposals often include a right to a stable climate, clean air and water, environmental justice, preservation of natural, scenic, esthetic and historic values of the environment.

 The right to a healthy environment can be implemented into constitutional law other ways, such as written into constitutions in their drafting, such as in Tunisia, or enforced through climate change litigation, such as in Colombia.
 In the United States, most advocates are focused on amending existing state constitutions or enforcing existing state constitutions, such as in Held v.
 Montana, where youth won a trial court judgment for enforcement the existing state constitution.

 United States

-States in green have an environmental rights amendment.
-States in yellow have legislation in process as of 2024.
+States in green have a Green Amendment, which is an environmental rights amendment in the Bill of Rights section of a state constitution.
+States in yellow have Green Amendment legislation in process as of 2024.
+There are some states with environmental language in their constitutions that does not suit the definition of a Green Amendment.

-In the United States, there is no federal environmental rights amendment in the United States.
-While environmental rights are mentioned in a number of state constitutions, the state of Pennsylvania was the first to pass an actual environmental rights amendment as part of their state's bill of rights in 1971.
+In the United States, there is no federal environmental rights amendment.
+While environmental rights are mentioned in a number of state constitutions, the states of Montana, New York and Pennsylvania have passed environmental rights amendments.

+Montana

 Montana added environmental rights in 1972.